 The holidays aren’t all bad!

 It’s important to remember that the holidays are still supposed to be a joyful time!
 A great deal of research shows that many aspects of mental health do improve during the holidays: adolescent psychiatric hospital admissions decrease during the holidays, intentional overdoses decrease, and adolescent suicide rates are lower on and around Christmas.
-Additionally, teenagers often get more sleep and feel less stressed on a day-to-day basis when school is not in session.
-Most importantly, if your teenager’s relationships with you and other members of the family are positive, spending more time at home during the holidays can be invaluable.
-With a little bit of preparation, you can make sure that the holiday season brings you and your teen happiness, instead of exasperation.
+Additionally, teenagers often get more sleep and feel less stressed daily when school is not in session.
+Most importantly, if your teenager’s relationships with you and other family members are positive, spending more time at home during the holidays can be invaluable.
+With some preparation, you can make sure that the holiday season brings you and your teen happiness, instead of exasperation.

 The holidays are over and we’re still struggling…